ualberta-mueller-group/MCGS/docs/development-notes.md

     - `sumgame::_solve_impl`
         - `private` method implements most of the search algorithm
         - Runs until it either completes, or times out
-        - A timeout of 0 means infinite time
+        - A timeout of 0 means infinite time (unless the user presses Ctrl-c).
         - All public `solve` methods within `sumgame` (see below) are implemented in terms of this method
     - `sumgame::solve_with_timeout`
         - Calls `_solve_impl` with a timeout